 - Daily baths may have an impact on your immune system.
 Our bodies need a certain amount of exposure from microorganisms and environmental elements for it to produce antibodies and instigate “immune memory” for protection.

 Showering less is not an easy habit to start for everyone.
 As Filipinos, we’re used to showering at least twice a day.
-Other people use showering as a way to wake up or freshen up, which is quite understandable given the climate here.
+Other people use it as a way to wake up or freshen up, which is understandable given our climate.
 Whether you shower daily or less frequently, listen to what your skin needs to make the best decision.
 Here, some dermatologists and experts explain how often you should take a bath depending on your habits and the condition of your skin: